BitCurator/bitcurator-access-webtools/README.md

 Some of these dependencies have existing apt or pip packages in Ubuntu.
 Others do not.
 To simplify the process, we've written a bootstrap script that updates and upgrades all the necessary packages, compiles and installs the necessary source packages, and sets up the database.
 This script is located in the provision directory, and is only run the first time you execute the **vagrant up** command.

-# bca-webtools Documentation
+# Documentation

-More documentation coming soon. bca-webtools is currently in alpha; updates will be posted here and on our website at [http://access.bitcurator.net/](http://access.bitcurator.net/) as they become available.
+The latest documentation can be found on the BitCurator Access wiki at [http://access.bitcurator.net/](http://access.bitcurator.net/).

 # License(s)